- SAP has very low accuracy, and other vendors are not able to understand how to manage this inaccuracy.

-- If your application has little practical use, infuse presentations with big words and big concepts. (good examples of this would be use of the terms “data governance” and “taxonomy” to cover up poor MDM solutions)
+- If your application has little practical use, infuse presentations with big words and big concepts. (good examples of this would be the use of the terms “data governance” and “taxonomy” to cover up inadequate MDM solutions)

 - Turn your weakness into a strength by discussing things in the future you never intend to do (this relates to SAP’s discussion of their plans for SOA and SaaS – something that would reduce the power of their ability to lock in clients to their solutions)

-- If you are large, but uncompetitive in an area, partner with a smaller company commingle the separate solutions to confuse customers from understanding that most of the functionality is coming from your software partner.
-After you have co-opted the space, and taken some of your partner’s intellectual properly, end the partnership and introduce a competing product.
+- If you are significant, but uncompetitive in an area, partner with a smaller company commingles the separate solutions to confuse customers from understanding that most of the functionality is coming from your software partner.
+After you have co-opted the space, and taken some of your partner’s intellectual property, end the partnership and introduce a competing product.

 Anyone can read this article, but this article is targeted at vendors that compete with SAP.
 What I have described above are some specific things I have learned as a person who analyzes SAP’s messaging and has seen many vendors struggle to compete effectively against SAP.
 I can say that the traditional “book” on how to compete with them is deeply flawed.
 SAP is running circles the marketing and sales apparatus of the majority of competing software vendors.

 SAP has picked the lock on how executives make decisions, and even know how to time product announcements and PR releases to have a maximal effect on blocking out vendors.
 I have not worked in SAP in marketing, but I believe there is some very long time horizon calendar where all of these things are planned.
-They rely on the poor memory of executive decision makers to continually get excited about the “new” thing.
+They rely on the poor memory of executive decision-makers to continually get excited about the “new” idea.

 We increasingly live in the time of now.